Logotipo Gentile Law

 • FORM 720

-• Those who have opted for this regime will be exempt from the obligation to file the information return on assets abroad (Form 720) (DGT CV 16-1-14).
+• Those who have opted for this regime will be exempt from the obligation to file the information return on assets abroad (Form 720) (DGT CV 16-1-14) and cryptocurrency (Form 721).

 Likewise, the tax periods in which this regime is applicable are not considered for the purposes of the application of the exit tax on capital gains due to change of residence.